FYI, there are a lot of Disney World acronyms you might run into during your vacation planning!

 MDE or MDX — My Disney Experience

-The My Disney Experience app allows guests to manage dining reservations, make FastPass+ selections, snag a boarding group for Rise of the Resistance, check wait times, and more.
+The My Disney Experience app allows guests to manage dining reservations, use the Disney Genie planning service, make Lightning Lane selections, place mobile orders, get in the virtual queue for Remy’s Ratatouille Adventure, check wait times, and more.
 But, while many people will get a lot of use out of this tool, it might not be a topic at the top of their mind when trying to decode an acronym!

 If you think of this as something like the “Disney World app” or the “wait time checker” the MDE abbreviation might not click right away!
 And MDX (My Disney EXperience…get it…) may make even less sense!
 But trust us, next time you’re in the park texting a friend or family member to check wait times quick for Splash Mountain, it’s much easier to just say “check MDE” instead of the lengthier “check My Disney Experience” or “check the WDW app!”
 Every second counts!